yahya-tamur/5m-interface/README.md

 * Connect to the server address (default `localhost:8080`) from a browser.

+Note that you need to click the 'resume' button on the printer if you press 'pause'.
 ## Organization:

 `schema.html` and `index.css` describe the web page.